 2. Ignore attention seekers

 If your dog is begging or whining for attention, it’s incredibly important that you don’t give in.
 This will teach them that they’ll get attention when they’re naughty.
 Instead, wait until they are quiet, then praise them.
 Then you can re-direct their attention into a more productive activity like a food puzzle.
+You can learn more about how to stop your dog’s begging here.

 3. Let sleeping dogs lie

 Did you know dogs need 12-14 hours of sleep a day?
 This increases to up to 20 hours for puppies and elderly dogs.
 Make sure your dogs are getting enough rest during the day.
+An important factor in your pooch’s sleep quality is finding the best spot for them to sleep.

 4. While you’re working, make them do a bit too!